+Question

-Question Please offer a brief prose analysis of the main recurrent strengths and weaknesses of collective worship in primary, secondary and special schools.
+Please offer a brief prose analysis of the main recurrent strengths and weaknesses of collective worship in primary, secondary and special schools.
 Collective worship in primary schools is regarded as a strength in the borough (partly due to the high proportion of faith schools).
-In the last 4 years no school has been found by Ofsted to be failing to fulfil its statutory obligation in collective worship.
-100% of schools make provision for a daily act of worship in line with statutory requirements 90% (96% in 2016/17, 88% in 2015/16 and 85% in 2014/15) of schools regularly review and evaluate collective worship.
+In the last 5 years no school has been found by Ofsted to be failing to fulfil its statutory obligation in collective worship.
+92% of schools make provision for a daily act of worship in line with statutory requirements, compared with 100% in 2017/18.

+Schools regular review and evaluate collective worship:

+2018/19 79%

+2017/18 90%

+2016/17 96%

+2015/16 88%

+2014/15 85%

 All schools and academies have been provided with guidance, advice and support materials and advice on providing high quality collective worship.
-In 2017/18 there were 11 withdrawals from collective worship and 4 from RE. (see Key area 2e)